National

 Some industries in Switzerland have adopted codes of conduct for data processing and data protection, such as for example the market research and direct marketing industries.

-Article 11 of the revised FADP provides incentives for professional, trade and business associations to develop their own codes of conduct.
+The FADP allows for professional, trade and business associations to develop their own codes of conduct.
 They may submit the codes of conduct to the FDPIC for an opinion which will be published thereafter.
 The FDPIC’s opinions may contain objections and recommend relevant modifications or clarifications.
-If the FDPIC’s opinion on the submitted code of conduct is favorable, it can be assumed that the code of conduct complies with the applicable data protection laws.
+If the FDPIC’s opinion on the submitted code of conduct is favourable, it can be assumed that the code of conduct complies with the applicable data protection laws.
 This form of self-regulation offers the advantage that data controllers do not need to conduct their own data protection impact assessment if they comply with a code of conduct that is based on a previous data protection impact assessment (that is still relevant), provides for measures to protect privacy and fundamental rights and has been approved by the FDPIC.

 Cantonal